(LEAD) Kakao Q1 net jumps nearly 4 times on robust platform, e-commerce businesses | Yonhap News Agency

 Kakao said it enjoyed brisk performance in both its platform and e-commerce businesses.

-Kakao said the revenue from its platform business surged by 41 percent on-year to 442 billion won over the cited period on the back of steady growth of Biz Message and increased revenues from new businesses, such as Kakao Mobility and Kakao Pay.
+Kakao said the revenue from its platform business surged by 41 percent on-year to 442 billion won over the cited period on the back of steady growth of Biz Message.

 Total transactions from the e-commerce business that includes online stores and gift services also surged by 55 on-year during the cited period.